msalem05/URL-Converter-ECS-Deploy/README.md

 - Infracost/tfsec/Trivy in CI
 - Route53 DNS + friendly hostname
 - CloudWatch dashboard (p50/p95 latency, 5xx, healthy host count)

+## Extra special (if you want to have a variation to your project)

+1. App logic changes (you provide the base, they extend it)

+  - Add an analytics endpoint /stats/{short} to count and return redirect hits (DDB update).

+  - Add an expiry TTL for shortened links (DDB TTL attribute).

+  - Add a /bulk-shorten endpoint to shorten multiple URLs in one request.

+  - Store metadata (created_at, creator_ip) alongside the link.

+2. AWS integrations (you can pick 2-3 extras or all, whatever is required.)

+  - Push click events to SQS or Kinesis for later processing.

+  - Store request logs in S3 via Firehose.

+  - Use Parameter Store or Secrets Manager for TABLE_NAME instead of env var.

+  - Add CloudFront in front of the ALB (bonus for caching).

+3. Security patterns

+  - Require an API key via API Gateway in front of the ALB.

+  - Add IP rate limiting via WAF rules.

+4. Monitoring patterns

+  - Add CloudWatch dashboard (p50/p95 latency, 5xx, healthy host count)

 Everything else is on you.
 Read the AWS docs pls, iterate and commit small.
 Good luck!